Texas Administrative Code

 (ii) be from the commissioner's court of the county in which the applicant is located and is applying to provide EMS, if the applicant is not located in a municipality;

-(iii) include the attestation that the addition of another licensed EMS provider will not interfere with or adversely affect the provision of EMS by the licensed EMS providers operating in the municipality or county;
+(iii) attest the addition of another licensed EMS provider will not interfere with or adversely affect the provision of EMS by the licensed EMS providers operating in the municipality or county;

-(iv) include the attestation that the addition of another licensed EMS provider will remedy an existing provider shortage that cannot be resolved through the use of the licensed EMS providers operating in the municipality or county; and
+(iv) attest, if applicable, the addition of another licensed EMS provider will remedy an existing provider shortage that cannot be resolved using the licensed EMS providers operating in the municipality or county; and

-(v) include the attestation that the addition of another licensed EMS provider will not cause an oversupply of licensed EMS providers in the municipality or county.
+(v) attest the addition of another licensed EMS provider will not cause an oversupply of licensed EMS providers in the municipality or county.

-(8) Paragraph (7)(CC) of this subsection does not apply to renewal of an EMS provider license or a municipality, county, emergency services district, hospital, or EMS volunteer provider organization in this state that applies for an EMS provider license.
+(8) Paragraph (7)(FF) of this subsection does not apply to the renewal of an EMS provider license, or to a municipality, county, emergency services district, hospital, or EMS volunteer provider organization in this state that applies for an EMS provider license.

 (9) An EMS provider is prohibited from expanding operations to or stationing any EMS vehicles in a municipality or county other than the municipality or county from which the provider obtained the letter of approval under this subsection until after the second anniversary of the date the provider's initial license was issued, unless the expansion or stationing occurs in connection with: